Bandvagn 206: BvS 10

 The BvS 10, not to be confused with the bv 206 or bv 206S, is a much larger but still fully amphibious armoured vehicle based upon the characteristic twin-cab, articulated steering system typical of Hägglunds all-terrain vehicles.
 It is equipped with a 6-cylinder Steyr M1 engine with 200 kW.
 It was originally designed for the British Royal Marines Commandos and named All Terrain Vehicle (Protected) - ATV(P) VIKING.

 It is in service with the Royal Marines Armoured Support Group and the Royal Netherlands Marine Corps.
 The French Army have recently ordered 130 Bvs10s.
 The Austrian Armed Forces 32 BvS10AUT represents the most modern variant with full vehicle and crew protection and a 12.7 mm remote-controlled weapon station.
 It is also planned for the Italian Army.

 BvS 10 Beowulf

 The BvS 10 Beowulf is essentially an unarmored version of the BvS 10 Viking.

-Other variants

-Other variants exist including mortar carrier, cargo carrier, fuel carrier, radar and command post.
-The units can easily be customized to meet customer requirements.